Drakmario/Meteoric-Docs/command-usage/commands/utility-commands.md

----
-description: >-
+> Utility commands | Catagory: Informal.
+>
-  Utility commands are mainly used for seeing your's or the bot's ping, or to view the avatar of a user.
+>> Utility commands are mainly used for seeing your's or the bot's ping, or to view the avatar of a user.
 None of these commands require both the bot nor author to have any certain role permissions, but this could change with new commands added for the utility category.
----

-# Utility Commands

-## Using Commands

 ### Hi